What is a Colorado LLC?

 - 2 State Taxes

 Again, forming an LLC in Colorado is good if you happen to live there.
 For those who don’t live there, we recommend you form your LLC in your own state.
 This way, you’ll avoid the headache of having to pay for and manage 2 LLCs.
-For more information on which state is best, please watch this video.
+For more information on which state is best, please read What’s the Best State to Form Your LLC in.

 Should I form a Colorado LLC for real estate investing?